ImNotKurtz/Fake-Loader/README.md

-# Fake Mod Menu Loader – For Educational Purposes Only!
+# Fake Loader – For Educational Purposes Only!

 **WARNING:** This is a **Fake Loader** that simulates the launch of a fake Mod Menu on the screen. **It does not modify games, provide real advantages, or should be used to deceive anyone!** Created purely for fun and educational purposes.